kitspace/kicad_footprints/README.md

 This downloads all the libraries in parallel but it can still take a while.

-If you are stuck on KiCad version 4 or version 5 can use the `kicad-5` with `kicad-4` branches.
-These are not being updated though.
+If you are stuck on KiCad version 4 or version 5 can use the `kicad-4` or `kicad-5` branch.
+These branches are not being updated though.

     git checkout master && ./init